Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-{\bf Completing the proof of Theorem \ref{thm:conv-mart-charac}:} Recall that we are dealing with bounded characteristics, i.e. $|\phi|_\infty < C$ for some constant $C$.
+\begin{pf*}{Completing the proof of Theorem~\ref {thm:conv-mart-charac}} Recall that we are dealing with bounded characteristics, that is, $\Vert\phi\Vert_\infty< C$ for some constant $C$.
 Without loss of generality, let $C=1$.
-We shall show that there exists a constant $\kappa$ such that for all $\eps> 0$,
+We shall show that there exists a constant $\kappa$ such that for all $\varepsilon> 0$,

-Since this is true for any arbitrary $\eps$, this completes the proof.
-Thus fix any $\eps> 0$.
-First choose $c$ large such that the function arising in the bound of Proposition \ref{prop:rtc-bound} $K(c) <\eps$.
-Next, define $\phi_s$ as the truncated characteristic
+Since this is true for any arbitrary $\varepsilon$, this completes the proof.
+Fix $\varepsilon> 0$.
+First, choose $c$ large such that {{the bound in Theorem~\ref{prop:rtc-bound} satisfies $K(c) <\varepsilon$}}.
+Next, for fixed $s> 0$, define {{the truncated characteristic}} $\phi _s$ as

-This characteristic is zero for any vertices who have been alive for more that $s$, so we can view it as a characteristic for ``young'' vertices.
-The limit constant for this characteristic by Proposition \ref{pro:renewal-expec} is
+When the branching process is counted by this characteristic, the contribution of all vertices whose age is more than $s$ is zero. {{One}} can view {{this}} as a characteristic used to count ``young'' vertices.
+The limit constant for this characteristic by Proposition~\ref {pro:renewal-expec} is